-At 9 weeks pregnant, you’re probably finding your clothes are getting a bit tighter around the waist.
+At 9 weeks pregnant, you might be find your clothes are getting a bit tight around the waist.

 Even though you don’t look pregnant, your body is starting to change to make room for your growing baby.

-There are only a few more weeks away from the end of the first trimester.
+There are only a few more weeks until the end of the first trimester.

 Rest assured, they won’t last forever and you’ll be feeling less tired and emotional soon.

-Unfortunately, some pregnant women find that nothing helps to ease their morning sickness, so it’s more of an endurance race to the end — whenever that is!
-On the other hand, those who don’t get any morning sickness often worry that they’re not really pregnant.
+Unfortunately, some pregnant women find that nothing helps to ease their pregnancy nausea, so it’s more of an endurance race to the end — whenever that is!
+On the other hand, those who don’t have any nausea often worry that they’re not really pregnant.
 So you can’t win either way, hehe!